BenoitAdam/nullDC4Wii/README.md

 #### Game file in SD:/discs/ or USB:/dreamcast/

-**Test with castlevania Resurrection and Sega Tetris to begin**
+**Test with castlevania Resurrection and Sega Tetris to begin with**

-Put your folders with GDI in this directory
+Put your folders with GDI in this directory.
+CDI also works

-CDI doesn't work now

 Might work for ISO / BIN / CUE / NRG / MDS